zahoor35/zahoor-game/README.md

   # zahoor-game
-khean these is not
+my name is zahoor